zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 <p align="justify">Run the converter as follows:</p>

 ```
-python3 converter_RRDB_models.py 4x_Superscale-SP8000G.pth
+python3 converter_RRDB_models.py upscaler_model_file_name.pth
 ```

-## Error handling
+## Error Handling

-<p align="justify">Errors are catched and the Tracback is printed out into the Terminal window.
+<p align="justify">Errors are catched and the Tracback is printed out into the terminal window.
 This looks like:
 </p>

 ```